General (scope, criteria, time limits)

 As a result of the admissibility procedure, the application may either be dismissed on the merits, or asylum or subsidiary protection status may be granted.
 The granting of a status or the dismissal of the application in the admissibility procedure replaces the admissibility decision.
 An admissible application shall nevertheless be rejected if facts justifying such a rejection decision become known after the application was admitted.
 In practice, this provision is applied in Dublin cases without the precondition that the facts justifying admissibility were not known before.

 A personal interview is required by law.
 The asylum seeker is interrogated by law enforcement officials at the registration stage of the application for international protection and by officials of the BFA during the admissibility procedure at the initial reception centre.
 The police is not allowed to ask detailed questions on the merits of the application such as the specific reasons for fleeing the country of origin or residence.
 The clear division of tasks between the police – which has the duty to assess the identity, personal data and the travel route of the applicant – and the officials of the BFA for assessing the facts on which the application is based is not always respected in practice, however.
 The last question in the questionnaire of the police always concerns the reason why the person had to flee.
 In most cases, the applicants are told to give a short answer only and more details in a later interview.
 As a result, the reasons for fleeing the country of origin may be found not credible at the interview stage before the officials of the BFA if the asylum seeker has based the application for international protection on other reasons than those stated immediately upon arrival.
-In this regard, Article 19(4) AsylG explicitly foresees that, in the admission procedure, the asylum seeker shall also be informed that his or her own statements will be accorded particular attention, meaning that he or she should be aware of the consequences of false testimonies.
+In this regard, Article 19(4) AsylG explicitly foresees that, in the admission procedure, the asylum seeker shall also be informed that their own statements will be accorded particular attention, meaning that they should be aware of the consequences of false testimonies.